Matomo Ecommerce Tracking 2026: WooCommerce + Shopify Self-Hosted

 Plus the server-side settings: Privacy → Anonymize Visitors’ IPs (mask 2 bytes), and System → General → Tracker → Use third-party cookies: OFF.

-Three SQL queries that beat the UI
+SQL queries that beat the dashboard

 The Matomo dashboard struggles past 100k orders per month.
 Direct queries against the log tables are faster and let you join store data outside Matomo.
 Connect with mysql -u matomo -p matomo on your VPS.

-Top SKUs by revenue, last 30 days:
+Top SKUs by revenue, last 30 days

 SELECT